- Are you aware of the length of your attention span?

-Everyone has things to do, tasks to complete, and chores to carry out.
-Sometimes, these are not tasks or chores you really want to do, but you have to do them.
-At other times, they might be things you want to do and enjoy doing.
+We all have errands to run, tasks to complete, and chores to carry out.
+Often, these are tasks and chores that we do not really want to do, but we have to do them.

 Most often, the attention span is too short.